pingunreachable/ansible_playbook/README.md

+# Homelab Ansible Playbooks
-This repo contains ansible playbooks used in my homelab.
+All Ansible playbooks used in my homelab lives here.
 Ansible Semaphore is used to manage the ansible playbooks.